K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 and fills the \*handshake-detection\*-fluent with nil - when a handshake motion is detected.
 *will probably get renamed later on*

-#### init-interaction()
-Initializes this package, and gets all needed publishers and subscribers ready.
-Also this starts up the handshake detection in the background.

-Loops till robot\_wrist\_ft\_tools is running

 #### decide-gripper(moving-command)
 Because Motion decided to uses terrible magic numbers in theyre services, thinks are like this.